gotson/komga/DEVELOPING.md

 To build the Docker image, you need to:

 - have the webui built and copied to `/resources/public`.
-To do so, run `./gradlew prepareThymeLeaf`
+To do so, run `./gradlew webuiCopyIndex`
 - prepare the docker image via JReleaser.
 To do so, run `./gradlew jreleaserPackage`
 - the `Dockerfile` will be available in `komga/build/jreleaser/package/docker/`